 AI is also highly effective at improving a content operation’s data analysis capabilities.
 Machine learning AIs are phenomenal at discovering patterns in data and can quickly evaluate a set of user data to determine what forms and elements of content are most effective.
 Getting this information on-demand helps content operations formulate effective content strategies and avoid producing low-value content.

-Generative AI alone is insufficient to create a whole piece of content; it’ll take you maybe 80% of the way there.
-But it provides great jumping-off points for content operations, creating rough cuts of content that require careful editing and review but still reducing the time your professionals spend producing content.
+For most purposes, generative AI alone is insufficient to create and manage a content asset.
+But it can provide great jumping-off points for content operations, creating rough cuts of content that require careful editing and review but still reduce the time your professionals spend on the “grunt work” aspects of producing.

-Getting the most out of a generative AI requires a content operation to be mature and for the staff using the AI to be knowledgeable about how it works and what it requires.
-While no replacement for living, breathing content professionals, generative AI is a fantastic partner for your staff that provides fantastic value for content creation.
+In our experience, getting the most out of a generative AI requires a content operation to be mature and for the staff using the AI to be knowledgeable about how it works and what it requires.
+While no replacement for living, breathing content professionals, generative AI has potential to be fantastic partner to streamline or scale content operations.

 Content operations maturity is the key factor determining when an organization is ready to begin an AI initiative.
-Adopting an AI solution before you’re ready makes your solution more of a hindrance than a solution (see Why Does Adopting AI Correctly Matter).
+Adopting an AI solution before you’re ready makes your solution more of a hindrance than a help.

 We developed a comprehensive understanding of the correlation between content operations maturity levels and AI adoption success.
 Adjust your AI focus depending on your level of maturity.
 Here’s an example: